Our venom work continues to expand to include many species of snake, centipede, scorpion, and spider. Some of our focal species are shown below.

 Invertebrates

-We are in the process of characterizing venom composition in 12 invertebrate species, including six species of centipede and six species of scorpion.
-We are primarily working on centipedes in the genus Scolopendra and scorpions in the genera Centruroides and Hadrurus.
-In addition, we are looking at intraspecific venom variation in several of these using proteomic and transcriptomic approaches, as well as functional assays on venoms.
+We are in the process of characterizing venom composition of numerous invertebrate species.
+We are primarily working on centipedes in the genera Scolopendra and Scolopocryptops, scorpions in the genera Centruroides and Hadrurus, and spiders in the genera Hogna and Phidippus.
 Some of the species we are working with are shown below.

 Scolopendra viridis from near Tallahassee, FL.